iconify/website/docs/index.md

 It is used to maintain available open source icon sets.

 This package is designed to work only in Node.js.
-It is not usable in browser.
+It is not usable in the browser.

 ### API